linkortv/linkortv/README.md

 - 👋 Hi, I'm Aleksey
 - 👀 I’m interested in programming
-- 🌱 I’m currently learning ruby(ror)
+- 🌱 I'm currently a middle Ruby developer
 - 💞️ I’m working in company that serves 50,000+ clients
 - 📫 How to reach me tvlinkor@mail.ru